 We called this one Mario Kart because, well, that’s exactly what it looks like.
 I want to say I loved it, but the truth is, I was terrified the whole time!
 Niagara Speedway assured me the track was built safety-first, but it didn’t stop me from having at least ten separate moments that I’ll liken to being the passenger in a car with someone you don’t trust – pumping those brakes on the passenger side.
 Anyway, this is super fun for kids and nice and scary for parents.
 Make sure to check the height minimums for both riders and passengers before committing to this one.

 Wild Magic with Greg Frewin

 It’s home to the Skywheel and the Niagara Speedway.
 But also check out The Great Canadian Midway for a massive arcade experience, and our family favorite, Dinosaur Adventure Golf.
-There are giant dinosaurs, jungle sounds, fire, and a giant 50 foot volcano that explodes every few minutes.
-It’s one of the things we never miss when we go, and part of the Clifton Hill Fun Pass (more on that below).
+There are giant dinosaurs, jungle sounds, fire, and a giant 50-foot volcano that explodes every few minutes.
+It’s one of the things we never miss when we go and is part of the Clifton Hill Fun Pass (more on that below).